 Lowe’s, Inc., its employees and the Lowe's Charitable and Educational Foundation have been a longtime supporters of The Nature Conservancy – from their support for individual conservation projects across the U.S. and Canada to their more recent commitment to our award winning youth education program Nature Works Everywhere.

-In 2013, Lowe's generously supported three of the Conservancy's priority projects in communities served by Lowe's across the U.S. In New Mexico and central Texas, Lowe's joined with other local business and community groups to protect the nature areas watersheds – vital to providing freshwater to people through the region including the major metropolitan areas of Albuquerque and Santa Fe, NM and Austin and San Antonio, Texas.
+In 2013 and 2014, Lowe's generously supported three of the Conservancy's priority projects in communities served by Lowe's across the U.S. In New Mexico and central Texas, Lowe's joined with other local business and community groups to protect the nature areas watersheds – vital to providing freshwater to people through the region including the major metropolitan areas of Albuquerque and Santa Fe, NM and Austin and San Antonio, Texas.
 In the Midwest, Lowe's supported the Conservancy's education and outreach efforts to raise awareness and harness the power of volunteerism to restore and protect natural areas around the Chicagoland metro area.
 Additionally as mentioned above Lowe's provided support for the Conservancy's educational program Nature Works Everywhere which provides students with a unique and valuable educational experience around the natural systems that we depend on for food, water, clean air and energy.

 From 2009 to 2012, Lowe's foundation contributions helped protect and sustain some of the most important forestlands in the United States and Canada including: